-(This article may contain affiliate links and we may earn a commission if you make a purchase.)
+(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase.
+Thank you!)

 Augustus Tower rooms tend to have very luxurious marble bathrooms with dual sinks, plus plush king-sized beds.
 Throw in a great Strip view of the Bellagio Fountain, and you can really feel like a Caesar in this tower.

 Home to 587 rooms nestled within 14 floors, the Julius Tower has both affordable rooms and top-end luxury suites.
-On average, Julius Tower’s normal rooms are smaller than the other towers’ standard rooms, but the luxury accommodations of their suites and villas make up for it.
+On average, Julius Tower’s rooms are smaller than the other towers’ standard rooms, but the luxury accommodations of their suites and villas make up for it.

 The Julius Tower is also the closest to the casino and lobby bar and is relatively equidistant from other exclusive amenities within the hotel & casino.
 For a moderately priced trip to Vegas, you can’t go wrong with staying in the curved Julius Tower.